Can people with cerebral palsy drive?

 An adaptive driving program will prepare and guide you through the process of obtaining your driver’s license.

-With a physical and psychological evaluation, an occupational therapist will determine whether it’s safe for you to start driving.
+With a physical and psychological evaluation, your doctor along with a driving rehabilitation specialist will determine whether it’s safe for you to start driving.
+An adaptive driving program may include driving simulations to assess your overall safety, reaction times, and skill using certain adaptations.

 An adaptive driving program will also assess what kinds of vehicle modifications you will need and teach you how to use them.